|As a precaution to prevent the spread of COVID-19, we are only seeing emergency patients on emergency basis for now and until further notice.

 Aesethetic Dental Crowns (Caps)

 Restorative dentistry has come a long way in recent years.
-At J.J.
+At Ashley Bennett and J.J.
 Perkiomaki DMD PC, we use cutting-edge technology, aesthetically-pleasing materials, and the latest techniques to provide the best possible restorations.
 One of these restorations, an aesthetic dental crown, has revolutionized the way we treat a badly decayed or damaged tooth.
 If you are genetically predisposed to tooth decay or have a history of dental fillings, a dental crown may be the best option for you!

 Why Should I get a Dental Crown?An aesthetic dental crown is ideal for the anterior (front) teeth.
 Even though they are made from porcelain and other ceramic materials, they are still very durable and provide excellent longevity.
 While blending in seamlessly with your natural teeth and improving the appearance of a damaged tooth, aesthetic dental crowns restore your ability to bite and chew without discomfort.